ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 ### Fuji Testnet

-All staking parameters are the same as those on Mainnet except the following ones:
+On Fuji Testnet, all staking parameters are the same as those on Mainnet except the following ones:

 - The minimum amount that a validator must stake is 1 AVAX
 - The minimum amount that a delegator must delegate is 1 AVAX